andraztori/marrakesh/architecture.md

 - Clear separation: Convergence targets define what to converge to, controllers define how to converge
 - Extensibility: New convergence targets and controllers can be added independently
 - Flexibility: Any combination of target and controller can be used, with support for multiple targets per campaign/seller
-- Uniform interface: All campaigns and sellers work with `ControllerState` trait objects
+- Uniform interface: All campaigns and sellers work with `ControllerStateTrait` trait objects
 - Performance: Uses stack-allocated arrays for control variables to avoid heap allocations

 ---